DISCLAIMER: The information in this flyer is provided for general information only, is not intended to be legal advice, and may change

 Fax: +212 53 773 0551

 To initiate a Hague case for return of, or access to, a child in Morocco, the USCA encourages parents or legal guardians to review the eligibility criteria and instructions located on the State Department website.
-The Moroccan Central Authority (MCA) will accept Hague applications and supporting documents in English and does not require translation into French or Arabic.
+It is extremely important that each document written in English be translated into Arabic or French.
+The Moroccan Central Authority (MCA) will not take action on a case until they receive application documents in Arabic or French.
 The USCA is available to answer questions about the Hague application process, to forward a completed application to the Ministry of Justice and Liberty, and to subsequently monitor its progress through the foreign administrative and legal processes.

 There are no fees for filing Hague applications with either the U.S. or Moroccan central authorities.
 Additional costs may